 This article will show you how to obtain the perfect datalog.
 Getting the datalog correct every time will result in faster tuning turn around times.

-ALWAYS Monitor the ignition corrections after configuring your cobb gauge view per the form you filled out below.
-If ignition corrections are more negative than -1.50 at wide open throttle always report them to your tuner!
-If your corrections go more negative than -2.00 during a pull let out and ensure it's on a datalog to send to your tuner.
+ALWAYS Monitor the knock count for cylinder 1 through 4 by configuring your cobb gauge view per the form you filled out below.
+If your knock count per cylinder is greater than 3-4 knocks on a pull let out and ensure it's on a datalog to send to your tuner.

 On 2018+ mustangs this will be KOM (knock octane modifier which should always read 1.00)